About UsKoomal Dreaming provides an opportunity for visitors to experience Wadandi and Bibbulman country through the eyes of the traditional owners.

 Koomal Dreaming provides an opportunity for visitors to experience Wadandi and Bibbulman country through the eyes of the traditional owners.

 From his home base of Dunsborough, Josh provides guests with the opportunity to taste native foods, discover bush medicine, and experience traditional fire lighting.
 Josh recounts stories of the Dreaming spirits that relate to his traditional area, and takes visitors deep into Ngilgi Cave for a uniquely memorable didgeridoo cave experience.
+Providing a deep connection and lasting memories, Josh will also provide a deeper appreciation of the beautiful and inspiring Cape to Cape region.
+A limited number of tours are available at the stunning Cape Naturaliste location in Margaret River.

 “Koomal” is the traditional name of Wadandi man Josh Whiteland.
 Koomal is the Wadandi word for brushtail possum and the totem chosen for him by his Wadandi Elders.
 Josh was born in Busselton, WA and grew up surrounded by family, culture and a deep understanding of connection to country.